Engineering Design Technology

 EGT 215 should be a last semester class.
 This course requires Advisor approval in order to register.

-- You may also contact Sandy Warner for information about this program.
+You may also contact Lynn Baker for information about this program.